B-i-x/ECE-501-Project/readme.md

 ---

 ## Important Note:
 Because this is a combination of codebases, it is possible some work is duplicated or some things may not work.
-If it does not run, please try Alex Romero's uploaded code for running queries and you can look through the code here in final-project/sql for sql related to the star schema.
+If it does not run, please try Alex's uploaded code for running queries and you can look through the code here in final-project/sql for sql related to the star schema.
 Thank you!

 ---